AbdurRahmanSh/Car-Becho/README.md

  Overview
-We have used various machine Learning Algorithms from Sklearn such as Dession Tree,Random Forest,Extra tree regression.
+We have used various machine Learning Algorithms from Sklearn such as Dession Tree,Random Forest,XGBoost.
 Our POC(proof of concepts) was to get approx selling price of car.

 # Motivation